 This year’s Photo Urbanism fellow, Barnabas Crosby, is documenting how small businesses are leveraging and using public spaces in new and innovative ways.

 While the project will look at policy and design changes required to give small businesses easier access to public space, Barnabas will tell human, personal narratives about small businesses during this challenging time.
 The exhibition was showcased in Times Square Over New Year’s Eve 2022 on the NASDAQ building on Broadway and 43rd Street.
+From May 1st – May 29th, the exhibition was exhibited at the Brooklyn Public Library Central Branch.

 Barnabas Crosby (Fellow)